amnezia-vpn/amnezia.org-content/docs/en/instructions/11_installation-configuration-protocols/11_installation-configuration-protocols.md

 ### Configuring OpenVPN

-The OpenVPN protocol is very flexible for customization.
-You can change the subnet address in it.
+The OpenVPN protocol is very flexible for customization. / You can change the subnet address in it. /
-Network protocol
+Network protocol, /
-Port
+Port, /
-Select the encryption method for the code and hash TLS-auth adds another HMAC signature to SSL/TLS handshake packets, initiating additional packet integrity checking.
+Select the encryption method for the code and hash, / TLS-auth adds another HMAC signature to SSL/TLS handshake packets, initiating additional packet integrity checking.
 A packet without a signature will not be processed.
-This will provide an additional layer of security to the SSL/TLS protocol, protecting the system from some types of attacks.
-Block DNS request outside of VPN - prevents your DNS server address from being leaked.
+This will provide an additional layer of security to the SSL/TLS protocol, protecting the system from some types of attacks. / Block DNS request outside of VPN - prevents your DNS server address from being leaked.

 ![instruction 1](https://raw.githubusercontent.com/amnezia-vpn/amnezia.org-content/master/docs/en/instructions/11_installation-configuration-protocols/img/icp_en_5.png)